-Michael Mathews has served as Aspen's Chief Executive Officer and a director since the March 13, 2012 reverse merger, which we refer to as the "Reverse Merger," and as Chief Executive Officer of Aspen University, Inc., our wholly-owned subsidiary, which we refer to as "Aspen University," since May 2011.
+Michael Mathews has served as Aspen Group's Chief Executive Officer and a director since March 2012 and as Chief Executive Officer of Aspen University Inc. since May 2011.
 He served as Chief Executive Officer of interclick, inc. (Nasdaq: ICLK) from August 28, 2007 until January 31, 2011.
 From June 2007 until it was acquired by Yahoo, Inc. (NASDAQ: YHOO) in December 2011, Mr. Mathews also served as a director of interclick.
 From May 15, 2008 until June 30, 2008, Mr. Mathews served as the interim Chief Financial Officer of interclick.
 From 2004 to 2007, Mr. Mathews served as the senior vice-president of marketing and publisher services for World Avenue U.S.A., LLC, an Internet promotional marketing company.
-From March 2011 until October 2012, Mr. Mathews served as the Chairman and a consultant (and from December 1, 2011 through March 19, 2012 as Executive Chairman) for Wizard World, Inc. (Other OTC: WIZD).
-Mr. Mathews was selected to serve as a director due to his track record of success in managing early stage and growing businesses, his extensive knowledge of the online education Internet marketing industries and his knowledge of running and serving on the boards of public companies.
+From March 2011 until October 2012, Mr. Mathews served as the Chairman and a consultant (and from December 1, 2011 through March 19, 2012 as Executive Chairman) for Wizard World, Inc. (OTCQB: WIZD).
+Mr. Mathews was selected to serve as a director due to his knowledge of the for profit education industry, his commitment to a "debt free" education, his track record of success in managing early stage and growing businesses, his extensive knowledge of the online education Internet marketing industries and his knowledge of running and serving on the boards of public companies.

-Michael D'Anton has served as a director of Aspen since the Reverse Merger and of Aspen University for approximately six years.
+Michael D'Anton has served as a director of Aspen Group since March 2012 and of Aspen University for approximately six years.
 Since 1988, Dr. D'Anton has been an ENT physician and surgeon at ENT Allergy Associates.
-Dr. D'Anton was selected as a director for his experience in growing and running a successful surgery center and his knowledge of Aspen University from serving as a director prior to the Reverse Merger.
+Dr. D'Anton was selected as a director for his experience in growing and running a successful surgery center and his knowledge of Aspen University from serving as a director prior to 2011 the Reverse Merger.

-C. James Jensen has served as a director of Aspen since the Reverse Merger and of Aspen University since May 2011.
-Since 1983, Mr. Jensen has been the managing partner of Mara Gateway Associates, L.P., a privately owned real estate investment company he cofounded.
-Since 2006, Mr. Jensen has been the co-managing partner of Stronghurst, LLC, which provides advisory and financial services to emerging growth companies.
-Since April 2011, Mr. Jensen has served as a director of Sugarmade, Inc. (OTC BB: SGMD).
-From April 2006 until March 2008, Mr. Jensen served as a director of Health Benefits Direct Corp.
-(OTC BB: HBDT).
-Mr. Jensen was selected a director due to his previous service on a public company board and his experience with entrepreneurial companies.
+C. James Jensen has served as a director of Aspen Group since March 2012 and of Aspen University since May 2011.
+Since 1983, Mr. Jensen has been the managing partner of Mara Gateway Associates, L.P., a privately owned real estate investment company he co-founded.
+Today, Mr. Jensen provides executive coaching, consulting, and advisory services to emerging growth and mid-size companies.
+He is an active member of the World Presidents' Organization, serves on the board of directors of the Institute of Noetic Sciences, and is Vice Chairman of American Global Health Group.
+Mr. Jensen was selected a director due to his previous service on public company boards and his experience with entrepreneurial companies.
+Mr. Jensen is also the author of 7 KEYS To Unlock Your Full Potential. (www.unlock7keys.com).

-Andrew Kaplan has served as a director of Aspen since June 5, 2014.
-From 2000 through March 2014, Mr. Kaplan was a founder and partner in Quad Partners ("Quad"), a private equity firm focused exclusively on the education industry.
+Andrew Kaplan has served as a director of Aspen Group since June 5, 2014.
+From 2000 through March 2014, Mr. Kaplan was a partner in Quad Partners, or Quad, a private equity firm focused exclusively on the education industry.
 During his tenure with Quad, Mr. Kaplan also served as a Managing Director of Quad College Group, the operational team focused on Quad's postsecondary portfolio.
 Since March 2014, Mr. Kaplan has been a consultant to the education industry.
 Mr. Kaplan was selected as a director for his extensive knowledge of the educational industry.
-Through an entity he controls, Mr. Kaplan serves as a consultant to Aspen.
+From May 2014 until June 2015, Mr. Kaplan, through an entity he controls, served as a consultant to Aspen.
+Since June 1, 2015, Mr. Kaplan has been a Managing General Partner in Education Growth Partners, a private equity firm focused exclusively on the education and training industry.
 See "Related Person Transactions."